snakewizardd/dda_scaffold/docs/research/discoveries.md

 **"What breaks does not always heal equal."**

-*   **The Discovery**: True learning requires the capacity to be permanently scarred.
+*   **The Discovery**: Extreme events can cause persistent baseline changes.
 *   **The Mechanism**: We implemented **Asymmetric Rigidity Dynamics**.
 While "Stress" ($\rho_{slow}$) can decay over time, "Trauma" ($\rho_{trauma}$) is a unidirectional accumulator.
-*   **The Implication**: This is the first formal model of **AI Trauma**.
-It allows us to simulate the long-term effects of adversarial attacks or "bad training" not just as error, but as a permanent shift in the agent's cognitive baseline.
+*   **The Implication**: This is a model of **persistent stress accumulation**.
+It allows us to simulate the long-term effects of adversarial conditions as a permanent shift in the agent's cognitive baseline.

 ---